novakov-alexey-zz/freya/mdocs/README.md

 ## Deploy CRD manually

-In order to disable automatic deployment of Custom Resource Definition as well as OpenAPi schema, one can set false in `OperatorCfg.Crd#deployCrd = false`.
+In order to disable automatic deployment of Custom Resource Definition as well as OpenAPi schema, one can set false in `freya.Configuration.CrdConfig.deployCrd = false`.
 Operator will expect to find a CRD in K8s during the startup, it won't try to deploy new CRD, even if CRD is not found.
 However, what may happen in case CRD is not found and `deployCrd` is to `false`, operator will fail and return failed `IO` value immediately.
 Freya Operator can't work without CRD being retrieved from K8s api-server.